WiFi/S3 troubleshooting

 The below steps can be useful in troubleshooting WiFi connectivity issues.

-Verify a simple connection to our S3 test server
+Verify a connection to our S3 test server

 To start with the basics, ensure that you can connect in a ‘simple setup’: